rails/rails/guides/source/asset_pipeline.md

 `config.action_controller.perform_caching = true`, Rack::Cache will use
 `Rails.cache` to store assets.
 This can cause your cache to fill up quickly.

-Every CDN is different, so evaluate how your CDN handles caching and make sure that it plays nicely with the pipeline; you may find quirks related to your specific set up.
+Every cache is different, so evaluate how your CDN handles caching and make sure that it plays nicely with the pipeline.
+You may find quirks related to your specific set up, you may not.
+The defaults nginx uses, for example, should give you no problems when used as an HTTP cache.

 Customizing the Pipeline
 ------------------------